Robustness of competing climatic states: Summary and conclusions

 \section{Summary and conclusions}

 The climate is a nonequilibrium, multiscale system that features multistability.
-The occurrence of such phenomenon underlines the fact that the system is able to describe a complex dynamics where forcing, dissipative processes, and nonlinear feedbacks can balance each other in different ways.
+The occurrence of such phenomenon arises from its complex dynamics where forcing, dissipative processes, and nonlinear feedbacks can balance each other in different ways.
 The presence of multistability is intimately connected to the existence of tipping points coming with qualitative changes in the system dynamics for suitably defined forcings.
-In a deterministic setting, multistability is described by the presence of more than one competing steady states associated with different attractors, each included in a separate basin of attraction.
-While the dynamics of an autonomous system is confined to a single attractor, as its destiny is uniquely defined by its initial condition, the presence of stochastic forcings makes it possible for the system to explore the full phase space by performing transitions between the various basins of attractions \citep{Saltzman2001,Lucarini2019,Lucarini2020,RevModPhys.92.035002}
+In a deterministic setting, multistability is described by the presence of more than one competing steady state associated with different attractors, each included in a separate basin of attraction.
+While the dynamics of an autonomous system is confined to a single attractor, as its evolution is uniquely defined by its initial condition, the presence of stochastic forcings makes it possible for the system to explore the full phase space by performing transitions between the various basins of attraction \citep{Benzi1983, Saltzman2001,Lucarini2019,Lucarini2020,RevModPhys.92.035002}.

+We performed simulations using the MIT general circulation model with coupled aquaplanet configuration and different values of the incoming solar radiation $S_0$ in order to construct the bifurcation diagram (Fig.~\ref{fig:BD}).
+Such methodology and the resulting graph are crucial to identify multistable regions, tipping points and the range of stability of each attractor.
+The model displays five attractors that co-exist for solar constant values in the range 1368-1370~W\,m$^{-2}$ (see Fig.~\ref{fig:BD}): the classical "snowball" (SB) and "warm state" (WS) solutions, the very cold waterbelt (WB) state, where a water belt is present near the equator, the "cold state" (CS), where sea-ice extends to the mid-latitudes, and the "hot state" (HS), an equitable climate where no sea ice is present at all.